Paul McCartney: Dare to sound foolish.

 Laughing, he said, “I mean that’s not very good, but you could work on that.”

-Finally, McCartney noted:
+Still chuckling, McCartney noted:

-“You just dare enough.
-I mean, that’s silly, I shouldn’t dare to do that.
+“I mean, that’s not good, but that’s the kind of thing it comes from.
+You just dare enough.
 I’m showing what a lousy writer I am.
 But that’s what it all comes out of.
-You just plunk along anything.
+You just plunk around anything.
 It can be bad three times, but then maybe the fourth time, a little bit of inspiration will come on that, and just the one little thing will turn that into something good.”

 (Source: The South Bank Show | 1978)